mild-blue/opentiny-docs/CONTRIBUTING.md

 : Capitalize references to the technique for adding formatting and styles to web content.
 Do not use *CSS* to refer to a specific cascading style sheet.
 Instead, use *CSS file* or *style sheet*.

 channel
-: Use *channel* to describe the various CDN URLs that developers can use to source the TinyMCE JavaScript files.
+: Use *channel* to describe the various CDN URLs that developers can use to source the OpenTiny JavaScript files.

-For example: Load TinyMCE from the stable channel on Tiny Cloud by including the following script tag.
+For example: Load OpenTiny from the stable channel on Tiny Cloud by including the following script tag.

 cloud
 : Use *cloud* as an adjective.
 Do not use as a noun (the cloud).
 Do not use cloud interchangeably with *internet*